dmungas/recode-transform/README.md

   - output: data frame that consists of the input data frame with recoded variables

 recodeLookup(`df, varlist_orig, varlist_tr, type="continuous"`)
   - description: This funciton generates a reference table from recoded variables within a dataframe and uses this as a lookup table to recode vales that have not yet been recoded.
-This is applicable where a subset of records are used for the original recode and this subset is then used as the reference to recode the other records.
-It is applicable for continuous transformed variables (including but not limited to Blom) and for ordinal transformations.
+The lookup values can from the "internal" input data frame or from an "external" table that has contains the original and recoded variables.
+"Internal" lookup is applicable where a subset of records are used for the original recode and this subset is then used as the reference to recode the other records.
+This function applies to continuous transformed variables (including but not limited to Blom) and to ordinal transformations.
   - input parameters:
       - df - label for the data frame that contains the variables to be recoded (in quotes) as well as recoded variables with recoded values for a subsset of records.
       - varlist_orig - list of labels for the original variables to be recoded
       - varlist_tr - list of labels for the recoded variables
       - type - "continuous" for continuous (numeric) transformation, "ordinal" for ordinal
+      - lookup - NA if the input table (df) will be used to lookup recode values; label for the data frame that contains the variables to be recoded (in quotes) if an external table is used.
+The external table has to be opened as a dataframe, and must contain all of the columns in varlist_orig and varlist_tr.

   - output: data frame that consists of the input dataframe with recoded values for all records for recoded variables